CodeScop/Oge-Mai-Field-Guide/history/hunthistory03.md

   - not available at this time
 - Balance Battles: Spirit Castu (550 words for 4-5, yes, that's 4-5, not 5-6)
 - DFO Battles: Spirit Ardia (80 words for 1), Ascre (150 words for 1-2), Belasi (200 words for 2), Osalyu (750 words for 7-8), Papple Spirit (900 words for 9), Papple (1000 words for 10), Miclan (5 Steel Chains, 3 Pieces of Parchment and 1 Blue Essence Ink for 50)

+# Late August 2020

+### New Quests: Late Aug 2020

+### New Hunt Monsters: Late Aug 2020

+Technically none.
+Still eyeing the brand-new Vanvri in Balance with a side-eye as it drops Hunter Tokens without fitting this month's theme.

+### New Resources: Late Aug 2020

+- Hunt Map Piece 9

+### Hunter Token Sources: Late Aug 2020

+**Late Aug 2020 Sources Outside the Hunt:**

+Late August 2020 sources are - wait for it - BLUE.

+...
+I am exhausted from the Expedition Explosion this month, so instead of my usual Hunter Token source list built after running a battle against every monster in the game, I'm going to simply list monsters that appear to fit the clue and have the Hunter Token icon in their drop list.
+Look up their wordcount and infer their drops as you will.

+- Global Battles: Vi, Viyusa, Awa
+- LF Battles: Spirit Wignow
+- MT Battles: Ardii, Lorsa, Spirit Lorsini
+- FOREST EXPEDITION:
+  - BC Battles: Sacer (may be a leftover from wings last month, may be removed)
+  - FB Battles: Ardii, Spirit Ardia
+  - SC, TT, GL Battles: Global, Hunt Only (was Gobkey overlooked?)
+- 3PC Battles: Bruja, Yasri
+- ALIEN EXPEDITION:
+  - IC, MS Battles: Global only
+  - SpaceS Battles: Kovar, Noit
+  - RL Battles: ALL THE HOLOGRAMS
+- Gansu Battles: Furoxi, Sparfly (may be a leftover from wings last month, may be removed)
+- DESERT EXPEDITION:
+  - DigS Battles: Zera
+  - Ruins Battles: Gordi, Spirit Griffe, Spirit Gordiliana
+- Riza Battles: Furoxi, Osaril, Sparfly (may be a leftover from wings last month, may be removed)
+- RAINA EXPEDITION:
+  - SurfaceC, SacredS Battles: Global and Hunt only
+  - SwampL Battle: Rhamp
+- Balance Battles: Furoxi, Castu, Nuig, Water Rudakai
+- DFO Battles: Spirit Ardia, Molox, Osalyu, Spirit Papple, Lycosta,  Chaensi, Babu, Miclan

+### New Wardrobe Items: Late Aug 2020

+- Rib Wings Tattoo - 25 Hunter Tokens
+- Torso Wings Tattoo - 25 Hunter Tokens
+- Hunt Cloak - 150 Hunter Tokens